Sywooch/AllianceCG/README.md

 composer install
 ~~~

-Setup a virtual host on web server to project directory
+Setup virtual host on web server to project directory

 Init an environment: